ShubhamRandive08/My-Notes/API Testing.md

 }
 ```

+#### Note : Firstly we also check the API with API testing tools like Postman, Bruno, ThunderClient extension.

 ##### Get Call :
 - A GET call in an API is a specific type of HTTP request method used to retrieve data from a server
 - When you make a GET call, you are essentially asking the server for information.
 The server responds by sending back the requested data in the response body.